mrisher/smtp-sts/mta-sts.md

    checking for the presence of a new policy (as indicated by the `id` field in the `_mta_sts` TXT record).

-# Failure Reporting

-Aggregate statistics on policy failures MAY be reported using the `TLSRPT` reporting specification (TODO: Add Ref).

 # IANA Considerations

-There are no IANA considerations at this time.
+A new .well-known URI will be registered in the Well-Known URIs registry as described below:

+URI Suffix: mta-sts
+Change Controller: IETF

 # Security Considerations

-SMTP Strict Transport Security protects against an active attacker who wishes to intercept or tamper with mail between hosts who support STARTTLS.
+SMTP Strict Transport Security attempts to protect against an active attacker who wishes to intercept or tamper with mail between hosts who support STARTTLS.
 There are two classes of attacks considered:

-* Foiling TLS negotiation, for example by deleting the "250 STARTTLS" response from a server or altering TLS session negotiation.
+1. Foiling TLS negotiation, for example by deleting the "250 STARTTLS" response from a server or altering TLS session negotiation.
 This would result in the SMTP session occurring over plaintext, despite both parties supporting TLS.

-* Impersonating the destination mail server, whereby the sender might deliver the message to an impostor, who could then monitor and/or modify messages despite opportunistic TLS.
+2. Impersonating the destination mail server, whereby the sender might deliver the message to an impostor, who could then monitor and/or modify messages despite opportunistic TLS.
 This impersonation could be accomplished by spoofing the DNS MX record for the recipient domain, or by redirecting client connections intended for the legitimate recipient server (for example, by altering BGP routing tables).

 SMTP Strict Transport Security relies on certificate validation via PKIX based TLS identity checking [@!RFC6125].
-Attackers who are able to obtain a valid certificate for the targeted recipient mail service (e.g. by compromising a certificate authority) are thus out of scope of this threat model.
+Attackers who are able to obtain a valid certificate for the targeted recipient mail service (e.g. by compromising a certificate authority) are thus able to circumvent STS authentication.

 Since we use DNS TXT record for policy discovery, an attacker who is able to block DNS responses can suppress the discovery of an STS Policy, making the